wustep/spot-it/README.md

 Open [http://localhost:3000](http://localhost:3000) to play.

-## How Spot It Works
+## How Spot it!
+Works

-Spot It uses projective plane geometry to ensure that any two cards share exactly one symbol.
+Spot it! uses projective plane geometry to ensure that any two cards share exactly one symbol.
 For a deck of order `q`:
 - Total cards = q² + q + 1
 - Total symbols = q² + q + 1
 - Symbols per card = q + 1